Donald Scott (rugby union): International career

 He never scored an international try, though during the Five Nations match against England in 1950, both he and teammate Donald Sloan pounced on a high kick over the try line.
 As both got up, Scott patted Sloan on the back and the try was awarded to Sloan.

 Scott also played in Scotland's 44–0 defeat to South Africa in 1951.
 He remembered: "When I played in any match there were three things I thought the man opposite me might do:- they would run at me and try to beat me; they would run at me and pass the ball; or they would kick the ball.
 Well, the South Africans did all that, but they also did something I had never seen before: they ran into you.
 They looked at you and said: come and take me.
 You watch rugby now and it is all about contact, and laying the ball off in different ways.
 That was the first time I saw that approach."

 Outside of rugby

 Scott was a teacher at George Watson's College.
 He coached the school's 1st XV at rugby union.
+Scott died at the Royal Infirmary of Edinburgh on 22 June 2024, at the age of 96.